teambit/bit/scopes/ui-foundation/ui/ssr.readme.md

 hooks.onHydrate(ref, context);
 ```

-The rendering flow will ensure that the rendering Context will be unique per request, and keep a separation between aspects.
+The rendering flow will ensure that the rendering Context will be unique per request, and separate between aspects.

 ## Hiding elements before JS execution

-Certain items look badly in the static HTML, and only get decent when JS executes.
+Certain items look badly in the static HTML, and only get decent after JS executes.
 Tooltips are a notable example.
 They take up space in the DOM and only hide once their react code runs.

-For this, I added a continence class `--ssr-hidden`.
-Add this to any misbehaving element, and it will have `display: none` until reactDom.render() is complete.
+For this, I added a convenience class `--ssr-hidden`.
+Add this to any misbehaving elements, and it will hide them using `display: none` until reactDom.render() is complete.

 ## .rehydrate vs .render()

 .rehydrate() attach a React virtual dom to a mount point, without asserting the virtual-dom matches the actual dom.
 .render() updates the mount point to match the react virtual dom.

-On paper, `.rehydrate()` should be the preferred option.
+On paper, `.rehydrate()` should be the preferred option, with better performance.
-In practice, `.render()` is backward compatible to React 15, and will know to "hydrate" according to the `data-reactroot` attribute on the mount point, without revalidating the DOM.
+In practice, `.render()` is backward compatible to React 15, and will know to "hydrate" according to the `data-reactroot` attribute on the mount point, with similar performance and without revalidating the DOM.
-ReactDOM should show up warnings in dev mode about mismatch between ssr dom and the client side dom.
+ReactDOM will also show warnings in dev mode about mismatch between ssr dom and the client side dom.

 ## Best practices

-- Use ReactContext instead of mutating `App`.
+- Add a ReactContext instead of mutating `App`.
 - Use existing context object.
-- Do not use other Aspects context object.
+- Do not use other Aspects' context object.
 - Try to keep process symmetrical between server and client;

 ## Examples

+### Graphql:
 Graphql adds extra instructions to pre-fetch queries on the server:

 ```tsx